 You could visit Portland every month and still not keep up with the staggering selection of great places to eat.
 This time around, delight your taste buds with Indian street food from Bollywood Theater.
 Feast on bites like vada pav (spicy potato dumplings dipped in chickpea batter, fried and served on a roll) or kati rolls (meat or paneer, egg, pickled onion and green chutney rolled in flatbread).

 Bring your own ideas or leave it to your manicurist — either way, you’ll leave with 10 digits bedecked with edgy, unique and incredibly detailed nail art.
 Choose a Portland theme for the ultimate souvenir (and Instagram shot).
-Located in Northeast Portland’s micro-restaurant project The Zipper, Finger Bang is super-popular, so book your appointment online ahead of time.
+Located in Southeast Portland, Finger Bang is super-popular, so book your appointment online ahead of time.